Pppp1116/content-license-policy/README.md

 Technical contributions submitted by members (e.g., chat messages, research notes, guides) remain the intellectual property of the author.

-By submitting content, the author grants the Community and Server Owner a **perpetual, irrevocable, non-exclusive, royalty-free license** to:
+By submitting content, the author grants the Community and Server Owner a **perpetual, irrevocable, non-exclusive, royalty-free, worldwide license** to:
-1.  **Archive and Display:** Keep the content visible for historical context and documentation, even if the user leaves the community.
+1.  **Archive and Display:** Keep the content visible for historical context and documentation.
+2.  **Adapt and Update:** Modify, translate, correct, or update the content (e.g., updating a guide for a new Windows version) without further permission.
-2.  **Compile:** Incorporate findings into official community guides or "Verified Findings" lists.
+3.  **Compile:** Incorporate findings into official community guides or "Verified Findings" lists.
-3.  **Redistribute:** Share the content externally for educational purposes with attribution.
+4.  **Redistribute:** Share the content externally for educational purposes with attribution.

 **Commercial Restriction:**
 Members and third parties are **strictly prohibited** from harvesting community content for commercial sale, paid courses, or paywalled access (e.g., Patreon-locked guides) without the explicit written consent of the original author.

 ---

+## 3. Feedback and Suggestions

+If you provide feedback, ideas, or suggestions regarding the project, server organization, or technical discoveries ("Feedback"), you acknowledge that such Feedback is non-confidential and you grant the Server Owner an unrestricted, perpetual, and royalty-free right to use, implement, and modify your Feedback for any purpose, without any compensation or credit obligation to you.

+---

-## 3. Reverse Engineering & Driver Modification Policy
+## 4. Reverse Engineering & Driver Modification Policy

-To ensure compliance with the DMCA (USA), EU Software Directive, and other international laws, the following rules apply to all **driver and software analysis**:
+To ensure compliance with the **DMCA (USA, 17 U.S.C. § 1201)** and the **EU Software Directive (2009/24/EC, Article 6)**, the following rules apply to all driver and software analysis:

-1.  **Interoperability & Optimization Only:** All reverse engineering is conducted solely for the purposes of **interoperability, bug fixing, and performance optimization** where the original vendor has failed to provide a solution.
+1.  **Interoperability & Optimization Only:** All reverse engineering is conducted solely for the purposes of **interoperability**, achieving compatibility, or correcting errors where the original vendor has failed to provide a solution.
 2.  **"Clean Room" Distribution:**
     - **ALLOWED:** Sharing hex offsets, registry keys, differential patches (`.bps`, `.diff`), and configuration strings.
     - **BANNED:** Uploading or hosting proprietary binaries (e.g., modified `.sys`, `.dll`, or `.exe` files) owned by vendors (NVIDIA, AMD, Microsoft, etc.).